systemd-boot, sd-boot — A simple UEFI boot manager

 usually mounted at

-/boot/efi/ during OS runtime, as well as from the Extended Boot Loader partition if
+/boot/efi/ during OS runtime, as well as from the Extended Boot Loader partition

-it exists (usually mounted to
+(XBOOTLDR) if it exists (usually mounted to

 /boot/).
-Configuration file fragments, kernels,
+Configuration file fragments,

-partition.
+Loader partition.
 Linux kernels must be built with

-CONFIG_EFI_STUB to be able to be directly
+CONFIG_EFI_STUB to be able to be

-boot entries from the following sources:
+list of boot entries from the following sources:

-/loader/entries/ on the ESP and the Extended Boot Loader
+/loader/entries/ on the ESP and the Extended Boot

-may also describe arbitrary other EFI executables.
+alternatively may also describe other arbitrary EFI executables.

 /EFI/Linux/ on the ESP and the Extended Boot Loader Partition.

-The Microsoft Windows EFI boot manager, if installed
+The Microsoft Windows EFI boot manager, if installed.

-The Apple MacOS X boot manager, if installed
+The Apple macOS boot manager, if installed.

-The EFI Shell binary, if installed
+The EFI Shell binary, if installed.

-A reboot into the UEFI firmware setup option, if supported by the firmware
+A reboot into the UEFI firmware setup option, if supported by the firmware.

 systemd-boot supports the following features: